Attaching Hardware to Your Boat

 After a little exploratory surgery, the reason for the deteriorated core becomes painfully obvious.
 Note the water weeping out of these filled screw holes.

 Installing snap fasteners is less of a problem when done in places like the tops of flying bridge coamings and other areas where the structure is not cored.
 But to install them on flat surfaces like decks and cored house sides and tops is an invitation to disaster.
 Unless the boat designer has taken this problem into consideration, and has created an area of only solid fiberglass into which the fasteners can be safely put, then there is NO solution for the problem.

 Think about it, if a piece of hardware is under load, then something is always pulling at the fastener, attempting to loosen it.
 And, of course, screws into fiberglass have notoriously little holding power.
 It is easy to rip them out.
 Just look at how easy all those snap fasteners pull out.
 Look at any boat and see how many of them have already come out.

 So, yes, you could use some caulk under the fasteners, but that isn't going to help much.
 What does help is to through bolt all stress loaded hardware.
 That includes everything from antenna mounts to hand railings to rod holders.

 The right way to do it.
 Note that there is no core around this hardware mount, and the 5200 bedding squeezing out from under the back up plate and around all the bolts.
-There is also not a trace of water leakage because it was
+There is also not a trace of water leakage because it was done right.

 What Bedding to Use